 Please contact the police to report any road safety incidents that occur outside the school boundary.

 The school adheres to the Health & Safety Guidance relating to accessibility and have a rolling programme of improvements.

 We do not allow dogs onto the school grounds.
 We also request that, if you do wish to bring your dog with you to collect your child, you wait well away from the school entrance.
+Dogs should never be left tied to the school fences.
 In the past children have been known to step out into the road rather than face a dog on the pavement; this could of course have tragic consequences.

 The school operates a non-smoking policy.
 Please do not smoke anywhere within the school grounds.